NagyDezso/NVARC/README.md

 This repository contains the code and instructions to replicate the NVARC submissions to the [Arc Prize 2025 competition on Kaggle](https://www.kaggle.com/competitions/arc-prize-2025).

-The NVARC team includes Ivan Sorokin and Jean-Francois Puget, both working at NVIDIA at the time of the competition.
+The NVARC team includes Ivan Sorokin and Jean-Francois Puget, who are also members of the NVIDIA [KGMoN](https://www.nvidia.com/en-us/ai-data-science/kaggle-grandmasters) team.

 The solution is described in the [paper](nvarc_2025.pdf) and consists of three main components: